-We’ll definitely be making another visit to Samosa Supreme next time we’re in Bowie.
+We’ll definitely be making another visit for Samosa Supreme for Kenyan samosas next time we’re in Bowie.
 Until then, you go and check it out and report back in the comments below!

 Quick note: If you ever find yourself at a kiddo’s birthday party at Silver Stars Gymnastics in Bowie, know that Samosa Supreme is just around the corner!